RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 - **A** - if the result is no more than twice the size of the optimal antiderivative *and* involves functions no higher-level than those in the optimal antiderivative.
 - **B** - if the result is more than twice the size of the optimal antiderivative.
 - **C** - if the result involves higher-level functions than those in the optimal antiderivative.
-For example, it involves special functions; whereas, the optimal antiderivative only involves elementary ones.
+For example, the result involves special functions, but the optimal antiderivative only involves elementary ones.
 - **F** - if the result involves an integral, no result is produced within 2 minutes, or the system hangs or crashes.

 Nasser M. Abbasi has independently done extensive testing of the integration capabilities of several computer algebra systems.
 Detailed test results are available at his [Computer algebra independent integration tests](https://www.12000.org/my_notes/CAS_integration_tests/reports/rubi_4_15_2/) website.
 The following chart based on his test results summarizes the grades given Rubi, Mathematica and Maple on the integration test-suite: